 Japanese fan bouquet

 The structure of this bridal bouquet is realized with the wooden slats of a Japanese fan.
-In the structure, a round bouquet in the trendy peach colors is attached.
-The bouquet includes Chrysanthemum Santini Doria Cherry, spray rose 'Azore', Eustoma 'Sabrina Orange', Phalaenopsis, Sempervivum and Hypericum.
-Jasmine vines and Gloriosa 'Exotic Orange' flowers provide a playful touch.
+A round bouquet in trendy peach colors is attached to the structure.
+The bouquet incorporates Chrysanthemum Santini Doria Cherry, spray rose 'Azore', Eustoma 'Sabrina Orange', Phalaenopsis, Sempervivum, and Hypericum.
+Jasmine vines and Gloriosa 'Exotic Orange' flowers provide a playful accent.

 On a bed of pine needles

-A structure of dried and white-dyed pine needles was chosen for this boho waterfall-shaped bridal bouquet.
+For this boho bridal bouquet in waterfall shape, a structure of dried and whitewashed pine needles was chosen.
 Small bouquets of pine needles are attached to a rounded metal frame.
 The large Alocasia amazonica leaves provide a special accent.
-Muscari, Eryngium alpinum, Brunia laevis 'Cape Silver,' Ornithogalum, Clematis Amazing Miami, Clematis Amazing Kibo, Clematis Amazing Star River, Tillandsia and Delphinium were incorporated in line with the bridal bouquet.'
+Muscari, Eryngium alpinum, Brunia laevis ‘Kaaps Silver’, Ornithogalum, Clematis Amazing Miami, Clematis Amazing Kibo, Clematis Amazing Star River, Tillandsia and Delphinium are incorporated in line with the bridal bouquet.’

-For year-end festivities, warm copper colors and natural tones are an ideal color combination.
+For the end-of-year celebrations, warm copper colors and natural shades are an ideal color combination.
 The base of this wreath is an Oasis ring (Ø 42cm).
-This wreath incorporates various drying materials such as pampas grass (Cortaderia selloana), bleached Ruscus, Grevillia 'Gold' leaf, dried Helichrysum and Pinus pine cones.
+Various dried materials are incorporated in this wreath, such as pampas grass (Cortaderia selloana), bleached Ruscus, Grevillia 'Gold' leaf, dried Helichrysum and Pinus pine cones.
 The bronze-colored Cymbidium provides the icing on the cake.

 Nature de luxe

-The base of this creation is an Oasis ball raised with Abies procera (nobilis) branches.
-A light structure of branches of an apple tree is placed on the ball.
-Tillandsia xerographica along with the beautiful leaves of Alocasia 'Polly' play a leading role in the composition.
+The base of this creation is an Oasis sphere decorated with Abies procera (nobilis) branches.
+A light structure of apple tree branches has been placed on the ball.
+Tillandsia xerographica plays a leading role in the composition together with the beautiful leaf of the Alocasia 'Polly'.

-The structure is decorated of baubles, hanging crystal
+The structure is decorated with Christmas balls, hanging crystal

 pendants and silver ornaments